Battle of Kelley Creek: Background

 Mike Daggett, or Shoshone Mike (only after his death), was the chief of the small band and in the spring of 1910, he led his group of eleven off the Fort Hall Reservation at Rock Creek, Idaho.
 All but two men of the group were members of Mike's family, which included three women and four or five children.
 They first headed south into northern Nevada where a son of Shoshone Mike called Dugan was mortally wounded by white cattle rustlers and in revenge the band killed Frank Dopp in May 1910 and buried him; his remains were found 2 months later.

 The Daggett band realized that they had little chance of justice in the hands of the Whites so they traveled west to Oroville, California, before heading back into Nevada to spend the winter at Little High Rock Canyon in northern Washoe County.
 In January 1911 the Daggett band was running low on food, so they abducted and butchered some cattle belonging to a local rancher.
-A Basque sheepherder named Bert Indiano witnessed the event but was driven away by the Indians; he alerted the people of Surprise Valley, California, who sent a posse of three men to investigate the incident and protect the ranch.
-The three men, Harry Cambron and two prominent Basque sheepmen, Peter Erramouspe and John Laxague, were to go to the ranch and join up with the sheepherder so the four could investigate the scene.
+A Basque sheepherder named Bert Indiano witnessed the event but was driven away by the Indians;.
+He met three stockmen from Surprise Valley, California, who were checking on their stock on the winter range.
+The men were Harry Cambron and two prominent Basque sheepmen, Peter Erramouspe and John Laxague.
 A day or two prior to the arrival of the four stockmen, the Indians had robbed several articles from a camp of an unnamed Chinese man whom they then met and killed when the man said he was going to kill them; the body was then buried.
 Upon arrival the posse of four men instead ran into Mike Daggett and two of his sons, who were reported to be waiting for them.